ska-telescope/developer.skatelescope.org/src/projects/area/sdp/data-models-proc-funcs.rst

 The repository provides a set of data models involved in radio astronomy visibility processing.
 The models are specifically meant to facilitate passing data between services and processing components within the SDP.
-They are mostly based on xarray.Dataset.
+They are mostly based on `xarray.Dataset <https://docs.xarray.dev/en/stable/user-guide/data-structures.html#dataset>`__.

 - `Repository <https://gitlab.com/ska-telescope/sdp/ska-sdp-datamodels>`__
 - `Documentation </projects/ska-sdp-datamodels/en/latest/>`__